mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 encoding, non-RTP on RTP-flow ID, etc.

 ROQ\_STREAM\_CREATION\_ERROR (0x????):
-: The endpoint detected that its peer created a stream that it will not accept.
+: The endpoint detected that its peer created a stream that violates the ROQ protocol.

 ROQ\_FRAME\_CANCELLED (0x????):
-: A receiving endpoint stopped reading a frame from a stream and requests new frames be sent on new streams using STOP\_SENDING or a sender notifies a receiver that retransmissions of a frame were stopped using RESET\_STREAM and new frames will be sent on new streams.
+: A receiving endpoint is using STOP_SENDING on the current stream to request new frames be sent on new streams.
+Similarly, a sender notifies a receiver that retransmissions of a frame were stopped using RESET\_STREAM and new frames will be sent on new streams.

 ROQ\_UNKNOWN\_FLOW\_ID (0x????):
-: An endpoint was unable to handle a flow identifier, e.g., because it was not signalled or it does not support multiplexing using arbitrary flow identifiers.
+: An endpoint was unable to handle a flow identifier, e.g., because it was not signalled or because the endpoint does not support multiplexing using arbitrary flow identifiers.

 ROQ\_SIGNALING\_ERROR (0x????):
 : Parameters that were set during out of band signaling are incompatible with